Dynamite95/Modelify/README.md

-# Modelify
-This is a repository of all the machine learning models which I have learnt over the years
+This reository consist of machine learning models which I have practised.